So,Who are we anyway?

 Director of Music and Arts

-Deborah Simpkin King, Ph.D., is a choral conductor, new music advocate, and master teacher.
-She plays an active role in the vibrant Manhattan choral scene and serves the national and international music community through her guest conducting, body of published work and hosting with WWFM’s syndicated Sounds Choral.
+Deborah Simpkin King, Ph.D., is a conductor, new music advocate, and master teacher.
+She plays an active role in the vibrant Manhattan choral scene and serves the national and international music community through her guest conducting and body of published work.

-Her leadership as a conductor is ongoing with the semi-professional Ember, of Ember Choral Arts; as Voice Faculty at the Manhattan School of Music; as Director of Music and Arts at the historic Trinity Episcopal Church in Asbury Park, NJ; and as a conductor within Lincoln Center’s Mostly Mozart Festival.
+Her current conducting affiliations include those as Founding Artistic Director of the semi-professional Ember, of Ember Choral Arts; Director of Choirs at Manhattan School of Music; and Director of Music and Arts at the historic Trinity Episcopal Church in Asbury Park, NJ.

 At Trinity, Deborah enjoys supporting Fr.
 Chase’s vision of worship and liturgy with musical selections for choir, congregation, organ and piano.
 And she is grateful to share in Music Ministry with the dedicated singers of Trinity’s Adult Choir.